-The newly developed Immigrant and Refugee Center of Excellence (COE) is focused on providing accessible, trauma-informed, person-centered, culturally responsive care to immigrants and refugees in Colorado.
+The Cultural Development and Wellness Center is focused on providing accessible, trauma-informed, person-centered, culturally responsive care to immigrants and refugees in Colorado.
 This program is available as either a primary or minor rotation and can be considered by interns who are not specifically within the Immigrant and Refugee Track.
+The CDWC encompasses two separate clinics, the Immigrant and Refugee Clinic and the Asian Pacific Clinic.
+The CDWC is currently split between two separate locations, with hopes of combining into one building location in the future.
 There is opportunity to serve adult, teens, and child clients from around the world.
-The COE is currently split between two separate locations, with hopes of combining into one building location in the future.

-This COE is made up of two previously separate programs (The Asian Pacific Development Center and the Refugee Clinic) that have come together to develop a comprehensive center of care.
-The COE uses a holistic approach to address the total wellbeing and empowerment of individuals, families, and communities.
-Mental health, social services, resources, physical health, cultural and linguistic needs are all facets considered important in assisting the multinational refugees.
-These teams are committed to inclusivity across refugee and immigrant populations and seek to be responsive to changing migration landscapes, as impacted by world events.
-Over 23 different languages are spoken by COE staff and several of these include Spanish, Dari, Farsi, Swahili, Arabic, Burmese, Karen, Nepali, Urdu, Cantonese, Mandarin, Korean, Vietnamese, and Pashto.
+This CDWC is made up of two previously separate programs (The Asian Pacific Development Center and the Refugee Clinic) that have come together to develop a comprehensive center of care.
+Interns may select between the Immigrant and Refugee Clinic or the Asian Pacific Clinic.
+The CDWC uses a holistic approach to address the total wellbeing and empowerment of individuals, families, and communities.
+Mental health, social services, resources, physical health, cultural and linguistic needs are all facets considered important in assisting the multinational immigrants and refugees.
+These clinics are committed to inclusivity across refugee and immigrant populations and seek to be responsive to changing migration landscapes, as impacted by world events.
+Over 23 different languages are spoken by CDWC staff and several of these include Spanish, Dari, Farsi, Swahili, Arabic,

+Burmese, Karen, Nepali, Urdu, Cantonese, Mandarin, Korean, Vietnamese, and Pashto.